tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ![](https://dl.dropboxusercontent.com/u/13046545/imgs/illusion_contrast.gif){: .center-image }
 the same shade of grey looks darker when surrounded by white, than when surrounded by black.

-For a long time psychology textbooks gave this as an example of a *hardwired* contrast effect.
+For a long time psychology textbooks gave this as an example of a *hardwired* contrast effect -- i.e. this is caused by the basic wiring of neurons in our eyes.

 But take a look at this (White's illusion):
 ![](https://dl.dropboxusercontent.com/u/13046545/imgs/illusion_white.png){: .center-image }